Become a palliative care Community or Biography volunteer and impact your neighbourhood…one person at a time!

 We run an eight-week training session on Wednesdays in February-March each year and commence recruitment in August.

 Bookings are now open.
 Please call EPC on 1300 130 813 to register or for a chat.

 Please CLICK HERE to apply to become a volunteer with EPC by filling in our online application form.
-We will be in touch with you on receiving your application – but please be aware that we will not be interviewing prospective applicants until October 2017.
+We will be in touch with you on receiving your application.

 Eastern Palliative Care (EPC) has a dedicated, professional and very strong team of approximately 150 volunteers, who each have a vital role to play in our service delivery.
 They contribute thousands of hours each year and help us to greatly improve the quality of services we provide to our clients.